rockboroschool/website/wp-content/plugins/pdf-poster/readme.txt

 = Pro version features =

 - Raw PDF viewer allow you to embed pdf file without the black viewer frame.
 (Only pdf)
-- Protect your content by preventing copy and downloads.
+- Protect your content by preventing copies and downloads.
-- Save your time by preset your viewer preferences.
+- Save your time by presetting your viewer preferences.
 (Settings page )
-- [pdf_embed] shortCode allow you embed pdf without listing.
+- [pdf_embed] shortCode allow you to embed pdf without listing.
 - Additional Gutenberg blocks (2 blocks)
 - Quick Embed And ShortCode generator In classic editor.
 - Sidebar toggle menu in viewer